 No Aveeno?
 Take a cool bath with a Quaker.
 Colloidal oatmeal isn’t anything special.
 It’s just been ground into a fine powder so that it won’t settle on the bottom of the tub.
 That Quaker will work though.
 Throw some in your blender and “poof”…it’s colloidal.
 It will also work as flakes.
 Just add five cups to lukewarm bathwater.
 Soak for 20 to 30 minutes and be gentle with your towel.

 Make a soothing paste.
-You can stick with oatmeal, but baking soda, Epsom salts, or cornstarch also work well as a paste.
+You can stick with oatmeal, but baking soda, Epsom salts (which you can get at Amazon), or cornstarch also work well as a paste.
 Generally, you’ll need around two teaspoons of water for every six teaspoons of ingredient.
 It depends how messy you want the paste.
 Slop this stuff on your poison oak rash (not open blisters).
 It will provide temporary relief from the itching.

 Use hot, hot water?
 During my research I came across a few publications that suggested using very hot water – as hot as you can stand – to get rid of poison oak itching.
 Your rash will itch very intensely for a few minutes (you’ll yearn for death) and then, overloaded with stimulus, the nerve endings will shut down (you’ll love life), leaving you itch-free for a few hours.